matsstaff/stc1000p/README.md

 Uploading new firmware
 ======================

+To reprogram the STC-1000, download the sketch and open it with the Arduino IDE.
+Upload the sketch using Arduino IDE to the Arduino.
-To reprogram the STC-1000, make sure to **UNPLUG** (not just power off) STC-1000.
+Make sure to **UNPLUG** (not just power off) STC-1000.
 Connect the necessary wires to the Arduino (see image and table below).

 Connection diagram